Welcome to Class 6

 Some Useful Class 6 Information!

 In Class 6 we have 2 P.E. days.
-Our class P.E. day is Tuesday.
-Please ensure your child has a P.E. kit that is left in school.
-We do this to ensure that should we like to take part in any further P.E. or sport, the children can change their clothing appropriately.
-We then send these P.E. kits home at the end of each half term.
-Our Sporty Joe day is Wednesday.
-On Wednesdays we encourage the children to come in already wearing their sports kit and any jewelry (including earrings) will also need to be removed before coming to school.
+Our Sporty Sophie day is on a Thursday, and our class P.E. day is Tuesday.
+Please can you ensure the children come in already wearing their sports kit and any jewellery (including earrings) will also need to be removed before coming to school.
+Thank you!

 In school each child has their own peg, where the children hang their coats.
 However, please ensure that all items of clothing have your child's name and class number written in as they can occasionally go missing around the school.
 We do our best to find anything that is lost before the end of school however if you are still missing something, then you are able to check in the lost property box at the end of the school day.
 It’s located near the rear school doors (where the FS2 children come in and out of school) and this is also checked regularly by staff.

 Your child should now have their new reading books.
-In Class 6 we aim to change the books on Fridays and encourage the children to follow their own interests by choosing their own books.
-We will read with your child every week in class through either 1:1 reading, guided reading, phonics or other reading based activities.
-Depending upon the activity, this isn't always recorded in the reading diary.
+In Class 6 we aim to change the books on Fridays and encourage the children to choose their own books.
+We will read with your child every week in class through either 1:1 reading, guided reading, phonics or other reading activities.
+Depending upon the activity, this isn't always recorded in the reading diary, however rest assured your child is doing lots of regular reading with an adult in school.
 We also aim to regularly check that your child is on the correct book band.
 We do this by checking their oral decoding and blending of words, listening to their fluency when reading and making sure that they understand what has been read.
-It is important that your child is reading both fiction and non-fiction texts which can be easily done by reading text in their everyday environment.
+It is important that your child is reading both fiction and non-fiction texts.
+We would also encourage them to be reading text in their everyday environment.
 This could include things like: leaflets, magazines, postcards, street names, shopping lists, letters etc.

 Please pop a note in your child’s book bag if somebody different is picking up your child or call the school office if plans should change during the day.
 Please also encourage your child to hand the letter to the teacher or catch us on the playground at the start of the day to ensure the letter is seen.
 As we’re sure lots of our parents will appreciate, we cannot let any child leave our care without prior consent from a parent or guardian.
 We thank you for your patience with this.
 If it is a regular club that your child is attending, a letter from home isn’t needed.